Lexus RX review

 All cars get a drive select system, which lets you set up the suspension, throttle response, power output and fuel economy via one of three modes: Normal, Eco and Sport.
 The F Sport and Premier trim levels also get Sport S and Sport S+ modes.
 These modes stiffen the suspension, improve engine responsiveness and add weight to the steering - but you'd have to really be paying attention to notice these small changes.
 The engine does get louder in Sport modes, though.
 There's also an EV mode on the hybrid 450h, which lets you run on the electric motor only until the charge is depleted.

 There are two engines available in the UK for the Lexus RX: a 2.0-litre turbo petrol engine and a 3.5-litre V6 (mated to an electric motor).
-There aren't any diesels available in the range, but the smaller petrol model does undercut its main diesel rival, the BMW X5, on purchase price by a significant amount.
+There aren't any diesels available in the range, but the smaller petrol model does undercut its main rival, the BMW X5, by a significant amount.

 Image 5 of 11